box/developer.box.com/guides/box-mcp/self-hosted/index.md

 source_url: >-
   https://github.com/box/developer.box.com/blob/main/content/guides/box-mcp/self-hosted/index.md
 ---
-# Self-hosted Box MCP Server
+# Self-hosted Box MCP server

-The [Self-hosted Box MCP Server](https://github.com/box-community/mcp-server-box.git) is a Python project that integrates with the Box API to perform various operations such as file search, text extraction, AI-based querying, and data extraction.
+The [Self-hosted Box MCP server](https://github.com/box-community/mcp-server-box.git) is a Python project that integrates with the Box API to perform various operations such as file search, text extraction, AI-based querying, and data extraction.
 It leverages the Box Python Next Gen SDK library and provides a set of tools to interact with Box files and folders.

 ## Installation